DonChong2000/TodayILearn/01.Productivity/Physiologic/Sleep/Why You're Always Tired - 7 Myths Ruining Your Sleep.md

 Prof: all of the data suggest that this is a really bad idea.
 Work of quality is generally lower as we tend to me more exhausted and therefore less productive and less creative in those hours.

-Paper show student who are on a polyphasic sleep
+Paper show student who are on a polyphasic sleep: [Irregular Sleep Patterns Linked to Poor Academic Performance and Delayed Circadian Rhythm](Paper/Irregular%20Sleep%20Patterns%20Linked%20to%20Poor%20Academic%20Performance%20and%20Delayed%20Circadian%20Rhythm.pdf).

 AI Summerize